Police, BJP charge Greta Thunberg of conspiring to defame India

 3D printing has a future — but India needs an integrated approach to keep pace with global manufacturing

-The ruling BJP, on Thursday, termed the farmers’ protest as part of an “international conspiracy” to defame India, in which teen climate activist Greta Thunberg, singer Rihanna and some other celebrities are involved.
+The ruling BJP on Thursday termed the farmers’ protest as part of an international conspiracy to defame India in which teen climate activist Greta Thunberg, singer Rihanna and other celebrities are involved.
 The Delhi police simultaneously registered a case for sedition, overseas conspiracy, and attempt to promote enmity involving Greta Thunberg.

 The police said the case is against the creators of a toolkit that Thunberg had cited in her tweet to encourage endorsing the farmers’ protests and she is not named as an accused.
 The ruling party, meanwhile, was more vocal and direct in its attack against the climate activist and other celebrities.